The heart of a convex body: Relevant points contained in the heart

 observe that this is a convex function, since its derivative is increasing.
 Now, we can write

-and notice that both functions on the right-hand side are convex, thus $F$ is convex as well.
-It is not difficult to see that the graph of $F$ is symmetric with respect to $(a+b)/2$, indeed for every $t\in[a,b]$ we have that
+for $t\in [a,b]$, and notice that both functions on the right-hand side are convex, thus $F$ is convex in $[a,b]$, as well.
+It is not difficult to see that the graph of $F$ in $[a,b]$ is symmetric with respect to the line $t=(a+b)/2$, indeed for every $t\in [a,b]$ we easily get that

-This shows that $F$ attains its minimum at the midpoint.
+This shows that $F$ attains its minimum in $[a,b]$ at the midpoint.
 Clearly, if $\fhi$ is strictly increasing, then $F$ is strictly convex and the minimum point is unique.